The G. Barrie Landry Child Protection Professional Training program

 • Harness the new knowledge and skills gained by participation in the Landry CP Training, to generate a set of options that strengthen the child protection system in each participating team’s country and improve the quality of their national child protection plans of action.

 Fluency in written and spoken English is required for participation.
-All applications will be considered and reviewed by the core FXB Center for Health & Human Rights Child Protection teaching and training team.
+All applications will be considered and reviewed by the FXB Center for Health & Human Rights Child Protection teaching and training team.
 Admitted teams will be notified well in advance of the start of the program.

 CURRICULUM